History of the United States (1945–1964): 1960 presidential election

 The very close 1960 election pitted Republican Vice President Richard Nixon against the Democratic Senator John F. Kennedy of Massachusetts.
 Historians have explained Kennedy's victory in terms of an economic recession, the numerical dominance of 17 million more registered Democrats than Republicans, the votes that Kennedy gained among Catholics practically matched the votes Nixon gained among Protestants, Kennedy's better organization and superior campaigning skills.
-Nixon's emphasis on his experience carried little weight, and he wasted energy by campaigning in all 50 states instead of concentrating on the swing states.
 Kennedy used his large, well-funded campaign organization to win the nomination, secure endorsements, and with the aid of the last of the big-city bosses, to get out the vote in the big cities.
 He relied on Johnson to hold the South and used television effectively.
 Kennedy was the first Catholic to run for president since Al Smith's ill-fated campaign in 1928.
 Voters were polarized on religious grounds, but Kennedy's election was a transforming event for Catholics, who finally realized they were accepted in America, and it marked the virtual end of anti-Catholicism as a political force.

 Presidency

 The Kennedy Family had long been leaders of the Irish Catholic wing of the Democratic Party; JFK was middle-of-the-road or liberal on domestic issues and conservative on foreign policy, sending military forces into Cuba and Vietnam.
 The Kennedy style called for youth, dynamism, vigor and an intellectual approach to aggressive new policies in foreign affairs.
 The downside was his inexperience in foreign affairs, standing in stark contrast to the vast experience of the president he replaced.
 He is best known for his call to civic virtue: "And so, my fellow Americans: ask not what your country can do for you - ask what you can do for your country."
-In Congress the Conservative Coalition blocked nearly all of Kennedy's domestic programs, so there were few changes in domestic policy, even as the civil rights movement gained momentum.
+Kennedy was largely unsuccessful in domestic legislation and his initiatives were blocked by Congressional Democrats, many of them Southerners.